José Antonio Vivó Undabarrena

-José Antonio Vivó Undabarrena (Espinosa de los Monteros, 1930 – Olaberría, 6 February 1979) was a politician assassinated by the armed Basque separatist group ETA on February 6, 1979.
+José Antonio Vivó Undabarrena (Espinosa de los Monteros, 1930 – Olaberría, 6 February 1979) was a Spanish politician assassinated by the armed Basque separatist group ETA on February 6, 1979.

 Biography

 José Antonio Vivó Undabarrena was the mayor of Olaberría, Deputy of Guipúzcoa and member of the political party named Guipúzcoa Unida.
 He was born in the locality of Burgos, from Espinosa de los Monteros.
 He was 49 years old, married and had six children at the time of the murder.